rajit2002/TutorialNinja-SeleniumPOM/README.md

 This package contains classes that represent different pages of the website.
 Each class includes locators and methods to interact with the elements.

-AccountRegistrationPage.java – Handles account registration functionalities.
+I.AccountRegistrationPage.java – Handles account registration functionalities.

-BasePage.java – Parent class containing common methods for all pages.
+II.BasePage.java – Parent class containing common methods for all pages.

-HomePage.java – Represents the homepage and its interactions.
+III.HomePage.java – Represents the homepage and its interactions.

-LoginPage.java – Contains login page elements and methods.
+IV.LoginPage.java – Contains login page elements and methods.

-MyAccountPage.java – Represents the user account page after successful login.
+V.MyAccountPage.java – Represents the user account page after successful login.

 2. TestBase Package (testBase)